MAKEiT Printer Overview

 Fan Speed: This is the fan speed setting, displayed as a 0-255 PWM value, that will be used for preheating.

-Nozzle Temp: This is the nozzle temperature setting, shown in Celsius, to be used for preheating.
+Nozzle Temp: This is the nozzle temperature setting to be used for preheating.

-Bed Temp: This is the bed temperature setting, shown in Celsius, to be used for preheating.
+Bed Temp: This is the bed temperature setting to be used for preheating.

 Power Up: Choose which items will preheat automatically, if any, when the printer is first turned on.

 Save Settings: Select this to save your settings after making any changes in the preheat menu.
-If settings are not saved they will revert to previous/default settings after printer restart.
+If your settings are not saved they will revert to the previous/default settings after the printer restarts.

 This menu controls loading and unloading filament, manually advancing filament, and adjusting filament change temperature settings.